cobleg/EnergyFinancialMarkets/backwardation.md

 ### Implications of Backwardation

 1. **Profit Opportunities for Arbitrageurs**
-   - Arbitrageurs can potentially profit from buying the asset at the spot price and selling futures contracts, expecting to deliver the asset at the future date for a higher spot price.
+   - Arbitrageurs can potentially profit from buying the asset at the spot price and selling futures contracts, expecting to deliver the asset at a future date for a higher spot price.

 2. **Inventory Management**
    - Producers and consumers of commodities might adjust their inventory management strategies based on the expectation of lower future prices.